sjfricke/Vulkan-glTF-Morph-Target/README.md

 This was made to be a proof of concepts for people to reference when hacking at their own project. **CURRENTLY JUST A BASIC IMPLEMENTATION** as there are many more part I am *activly* working on atm. **PLEASE** feel free to drop issues or PR!

 - [x] Loads in glTF 2.0 Morph Target files
-- [x] Dynamic shaders via SSBO and Specializatio Constant
+- [x] Dynamic shaders via SSBO and Push Constants
 - [x] Specular based lighting
-- [ ] Get more testing models
+- [x] Get more testing models
-- [ ] Interpolation of timing (currently only use index in file linearly)
+- [x] Interpolation of timing - LINEAR, STEP
+- [ ] CUBICSPLINE Interpolations
-- [ ] Create pipeline per mesh to allow multiple models
+- [ ] Allow loading of multiple models
 - [ ] Allow glTF with more then 1 mesh
 - [ ] Allow glTF with more then 1 primative
 - [ ] Allow glTF with child nodes
 - [ ] UV Texture
 - [ ] Materials
 - [ ] Use tangents in morph
-- [ ] Be able to load non-morph target examples with this demo (some hardcode)
+- [ ] Be able to load non-morph target examples with this demo

 ## Credit